carlosperate/arm-none-eabi-gcc-action/README.md

 ## Advanced options

-You can use a "job matrix" to build/test your project with different versions of GCC:
+You can use a "job matrix" to build/test your project with multiple versions of GCC:

 ```yaml